Continue reading “Interviewing scholars of Vietnam Studies: Jamie Gillen on tourism in Vietnam”

 The lyrics of this song are simple: possibly the simplest from this list of ten.
 But at times simplicity is equivalent to power, and I think this song is quite powerful.
 The most interesting find during my Internet search for recordings is the following video of a performance by several Vietnamese American girls in the Seattle area.
 The young singer speaks in Vietnamese at the start: I love this song because through my grandparents, I understand the feelings of people having to live far from their families, friends, and homeland.

 Knowing that I’d like to start this series with a song related to Saigon, I nonetheless had a hard time deciding from several choices.
-Travel turns out to be the decisive factor, and being in Houston this weekend prompts me to settle on Saigon, Farewell Forever My Love.
+Travel turned out to be the decisive factor, and being in Houston this weekend prompted me to settle on Saigon, Farewell Forever My Love.
 Its authors were two refugees who settled in the Houston area: one not long after the Fall of Saigon; the other sometimes in the early 1980s.
 [Correction: Both came to Houston in 1975; see the note from Jason Gibbs among the comments below.]

 A good case can be made for this song to be ranked higher than the ninth spot, maybe even in the top five.
 But I’m going to keep it in this spot because it provides a sort of continuity from the #10 song, Quê Hương Chiến Tranh or Country At War.